 We all have a tendency to power through lunch breaks when we we’re bogged-down with work, but this is actually counterintuitive as we’re more likely to suffer a ‘slump’ come mid-afternoon.
 So, make sure you stress the importance of taking breaks to employees, providing ample breakout spaces – both indoor and outdoor – for them to take time-out from their work and relax with their colleagues.

 Many of us lead a sedentary working life, sat down at a desk from 9-5.
-So, think of ways you can help your team stay active – organise a running club before or after work, implement the cycle to work scheme, or offer employees reduced gym membership.
+So, think of ways you can help your team stay active – encourage a run or yoga before or after work.

 Organise Regular Team Building Days

-Treat your team to days out of the office by organising regular team building days.
-They are a great way to raise morale and build bonds among your team, whether you’re taking part in an organised sports day, a cookery class or a problem solving activity.
+Organise regular team building days.
+They are a great way to raise morale and build bonds among your team, whether you’re taking part in a problem solving activity or a planning meeting, remote facilitation is here to stay!

 Allow Flexible Working

 Consider offering flexible working so that employees can fit their job around their needs.
-This could include flexible start and finish times for parents with school children, or allowing employees to work from home one day a week to have a break from the commute.
+This could include flexible start and finish times for parents, or encouraging employees to take more frequent breaks.

 Making sure your employees are happy and healthy should be one of your top priorities – if you care for your team, they’ll care for you and your company.